riebeekn/experiments-in-meteor-blog/_posts/2015-07-01-photo-blog-part-1.md

 title:      Creating a photo blog in Meteor - Part 1
 summary: In this post we are going to look at how to handle file uploads to Amazon S3 in Meteor.
 We'll create a simple photo blog using some great 3rd party packages which make handling files in Meteor a snap.
 ---
 In this post we are going to look at how to handle file uploads to Amazon S3 in Meteor.

-One caveat right off the top... the core package we're going to be using <a href="https://github.com/CollectionFS/Meteor-CollectionFS" target="_blank">CollectionFS</a>, is still under active development.
-So there may be changes to the package that will impact how uploads are handled.
-I'll aim to keep my eye on any changes however, and make updates to this post as necessary.

 ##What we'll build
 To demonstrate file uploads we're going to build a simple photo blog similar to <a href="https://www.tumblr.com/" target="_blank">Tumblr</a>.
 At the end of Part 1 we'll be able to upload and display images: